4 DAYS FROM $1,199

 Enjoy breakfast on board before setting off on a coach and walking tour of the city known as Germany’s “Gateway to the World.”
 After the destruction of WWII, Hamburg was notable in moving Germany's economic livelihood forward, as its ports and location on the water have made it an indispensable hub for trade.
 It's also modern-day Germany's hub for media, publishing, and advertising.
 Your tour will include seeing the Elbphilharmonie, Town Hall, the UNESCO-listed Speicherstadt and Kontorhous districts, and more.

-Arrive in Delfzijl, the Netherlands, and see how an ocean liner is built in nearby Papenburg, Germany
+Arrive in Delfzijl, and visit a shipyard in Papenburg, Germany

 You’ll get a chance to explore the Dutch capital today on a morning sightseeing tour before lunch back on the Ocean Explorer.

 We've given you the afternoon at leisure to pursue your own interests in this city, with shuttle service from the ship into the city center.
-You may be interested in our optional Jewish Cultural Quarter Tour, which highlights the powerful history of World War II in Amsterdam.
-Or, perhaps you had the Concierge reserve advance tickets to the Anne Frank House or the Van Gogh Museum — but whatever your whim, Amsterdam is home to more than 1,200 bridges, 1,500 bars and cafés, 165 canals, and limitless charm, so there’s plenty to discover!
+Or, perhaps you had the Concierge reserve advance tickets to the Anne Frank House or the Van Gogh Museum.
+Whatever your whim, Amsterdam is home to more than 1,200 bridges, 1,500 bars and cafés, 165 canals, and limitless charm, so there’s plenty to discover!

-Head to the lounge this evening for another Cultural Discovery — this time, a lecture on the Dutch Royals.
+Head to the lounge this evening for a lecture on the Dutch Royals.
 Dinner is on the ship this evening, with a shuttle back to Amsterdam’s center for shopping, nightlife, and more.
-Cultural Discovery: Later, some local entertainers will join us on the ship for a memorable performance!
+Later, some local entertainers will join us on the ship for a memorable performance!